skovranek/dojango/README.md

 ```

 ## Implement
-1) Create and verify a Heroku account: [Heroku Sign Up](https://signup.heroku.com/), [Heroku Account Verification](https://devcenter.heroku.com/articles/account-verification)

-2) Subscribe to the Ecos Dynos Plan: [Heroku Ecos Dyno Hours](https://devcenter.heroku.com/articles/eco-dyno-hours)
+1) Subscribe to the Ecos Dynos Plan: [Heroku Ecos Dyno Hours](https://devcenter.heroku.com/articles/eco-dyno-hours)

-3) Using the Heroku CLI, create a Heroku remote for the existing app in the forked repo on your local machine.
+2) Using the Heroku CLI, create a Heroku remote for the existing app in the forked repo on your local machine.
 Do not deploy yet.
 [Deploying to Heroku with Git](https://devcenter.heroku.com/articles/git)

 ```
 $ do something
 ```

-4) Create a database for your app by subscribing to the Heroku PostgreSQL Mini plan, for an additional cost.
+3) Create a database for your app by subscribing to the Heroku PostgreSQL Mini plan, for an additional cost.
 [Provision Heroku PostgreSQL Mini](https://devcenter.heroku.com/articles/provisioning-heroku-postgres)
 ```
 $ heroku addons:create heroku-postgresql:mini
 ```

-5) Now you may deploy to Heroku with Git, following the instructions linked above.
+4) Now you may deploy to Heroku with Git, following the instructions linked above.
 ```
 $ do something
 ```

-6) Check the Heroku log to ensure the app is online and configured correctly:
+5) Check the Heroku log to ensure the app is online and configured correctly:
 ```
 $ heroku logs --tail
 ```